 When traveling to a new destination we all get agitated, wondering and imagining what is there to see and experience.
 Most of the travelers that I meet wanting to check famous spots in a certain place which obviously I too myself never missed looking at.
 But, what if you are also like me searching for a different kind of travel experience but couldn’t find it elsewhere online?

-This is the reason why I decided staying 4 months in Bohol since I couldn’t find what I want online.
+This is the reason why staying 4 months in Bohol is a good reason experiencing travel beyond the usual tourist spots.
 I have been to this island since the year 2007 which mostly stayed for like 10 days but on every same spot.
-This time around, discovering on how do local lives in different places of Bohol become my goal.
+This time around, discovering how do local lives in different places of Bohol become a goal.
 Through this, having a great pleasure of understanding even more on what else there is to experience in a uniquely small island through the eyes of the locals.

 Nipa palm (another name is Mangrove palm) is commonly known as NIPA in the Philippines which is widely used for making a native house.
 In Bohol Philippines, there is a huge size of an area that has a nipa plantation.
 Thus, making NIPA roof is one of local’s source of income.
 It is widely seen in Laoay and Loboc area.
 Visiting two families doing such living, I found out that it’s mostly women who do the stitching of nipa.
 Nipa leaves are the main materials needed in creating a nipa hut, this is through stitching or thatching.
 Other than nipa leaves, bamboo sticks and bamboo skins are also used to hold in stitching the leaves.
 Mostly 100 pieces can be sold for about Php 150.00 to Php 400.00 depending on its sizes.
 If you happen to check this kind of experience like I did, just drop by at the Loboc place right before the Loboc church, there are some houses along the highway doing such.